Willie2511/Fishers-Iris-Project/README.md

 Literature Review

 After studying many different articles, books and videos on Fishers data set analyses which presented numerous different approaches to analysing the data set, I concluded that a simplified exploratory data analysis would work best.
 Exploratory Data Analysis is the process of analysing data by using simple concepts from statistics and probability and presenting the results in easy-to-understand pictorial format (Nabria, 2019).
+The data would be analysed using Python, Pandas, Matplotlib, Pyplot and Seaborn libraries.
+Histograms and scatterplots would also be produced to help visualise data and aid comparative analysis.

+Code